 Creating a strong brand identity requires good storytelling in order to establish your brand as unique and relevant as well as to make it more engaging for your target audience.
 We’ve gone over the ins and outs of brand storytelling before, but what we haven’t touched on yet is how your package design affects your brand story and the role it plays in telling that story.

-The Importance of Package Design to Your Brand
+The Importance of Packaging Design to Your Brand

 When it comes to the visual identity of your brand, consistency matters, from your website design and your social media pages to your storefront sign and your business cards.
 Consistency is what helps to strengthen your brand identity.
 As such, it’s important that consumers can recognize your brand from the packaging of your products.
 If the packaging is consistent with your brand, people who are already familiar with your brand will identify it right away.
 This makes it easier to stand out from the crowd.